Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Continuous metrics on isometry classes of periodic sets in

 To show that the Earth Mover's Distance (EMD) between any initial isoset and its expansion is 0, we collapse all identical isometry classes in the expanded isosets, but keep the arrows with the flows above.
 Only if both tail and head of two (or more) arrows are identical, we collapse these arrows into one arrow that gets the total weight.
 All equal weights $\frac{1}{m}$ correctly add up at heads and tails of final arrows to the initial weights $w_i,v_j$ of isometry classes.
-So the total sum of flows is $\sum\limits_{i=1}^{m(S)} \sum\limits_{j=1}^{m(Q)} f_{ij}=1$ as required by Definition~\ref{dfn:EMD}.
-It suffices to consider the EMD only between the expanded isosets.
+So the total sum of flows is $\sum\limits_{i=1}^{m} \sum\limits_{j=1}^{m} f_{ij}=1$ as required by Definition~\ref{dfn:EMD_isosets}.
+It suffices to consider below the EMD only for the expanded isosets of exactly $m$ classes.